AmirulAzam007/Assignment-003/README.md

 5. preventDefault() vs stopPropagation()

-preventDefault()
-Stops the browser’s default behavior for an element.
+preventDefault() stops the browser’s default behavior for an element.
 Example: Prevent a link from navigating or a form from submitting.

-stopPropagation()
-Stops the event from bubbling up to parent elements.
+stopPropagation() stops the event from bubbling up to parent elements.
 Example: Prevent a parent click handler from executing when a child element is clicked.

 Example: